sudiplun/Blog.md/Linux/Tools/ifuse.md

 ### mount documents in iPhone directory

+## in this example using Spotify `<appid>`

 ```bash
 ifuse --documents com.spotify.client ~/iPhone
 ```

-This command mount virtual space share by install application to view what application `ifuse --list-apps` and see their package name `com.spotify.client`
+This command mount virtual space share by install application to view what application `ifuse --list-apps` and see their <appid> package name `com.spotify.client`

 ### if want mount all your iPhone directory